beginning of content

 What can I do to protect myself and my children?

-There are several things you can do to limit you and your family’s exposure to bushfire smoke:
+There are many things you can do to limit your and your family's exposure to bushfire smoke:

 Watch this short video from NSW Health, with tips on how to avoid smoke.